xavier-tobin/PatternAnnotatedString/README.md

 __This is easy to achieve with this library, but there are some performance considerations:__

-1. Create a `PatternAnnotation` with a dynamic pattern, wrapped in a `remember` block.
+1. Create a `PatternAnnotation` with a dynamic pattern inside the Composable, wrapped in a`remember` block.
 2. Use `string.annotatedWith()` to apply the style/s to a string with the `PerformanceStrategy.Performant` option.